Appreciative Inquiry for Strength-Based Leadership and Innovation in Public and Nonprofit Sectors

 The program commences with a two-day workshop, continues with monthly coaching calls, and concludes with a two-day advanced workshop.
 The Director of the Center for Applied Appreciative Inquiry will conduct the monthly Ai coaching conference call with all program participants and will also be available to discuss individual projects as needed.

-Workshops will be held at Rutgers University-Newark's School of Public Affairs and Administration at 111 Washington Street, Newark, NJ 07102.
+Workshops are held at Rutgers University–Newark's School of Public Affairs and Administration at 111 Washington Street, Newark, NJ 07102.

 A limited number of slots are available for remote participation in the workshops.
 Contact James M. Davy, Director, Center for Applied Appreciative Inquiry at email@example.com or 732-754-8969 for more information.

-Participate in the program by registering and paying here.
+Participate in the program by registering and paying online here.
+Purchase Orders (POs) are accepted.

 A special rate at area hotels will be available for participants.